GoogleCloudPlatform/synthetics-sdk-nodejs/packages/synthetics-sdk-mocha/README.md

 ## Usage With Cloud Function V2

-Google Cloud Monitoring requires a Cloud Function v2 target, and as such, this guide explains how to set up a simple Function that uses the `@google-cloud/synthetics-sdk-mocha` package to run a basic mocha test that ensures that an http endpoint returns OK.
+Google Cloud Monitoring Synthetics requires a Cloud Function v2 target, and as such, this guide explains how to set up a simple Function that uses the `@google-cloud/synthetics-sdk-mocha` package that runs a basic mocha test that ensures that an http endpoint returns OK.

 ### Write Synthetic Function & Mocha Tests
 ```bash